capitalch/trace/tracking.md

 *.
 When in general ledger, change buCode.
 Then error *.
 At sales when stock negative show notification
 *.
-At sales when high profit, then show notification
+At sales when high profit, then show notification *.
+When logged in as super admin, cannot delete the demo user Kamalika Roy as demo user
 1. While purchase entry, if hsn is missed in beginning and at last hsn is given then submit button is not activated
 3. Correct pricing of purchase and sales entry to dealer price and mrp.
 Iterate over other prices
 4. Purchase entry, unable to enter GST price